Sunday 21st June 2026

 The book is worth buying just for this historic insight alone into how bus provision changed over a relatively short period of time.

-Then of course there’s the more recent story of Go-Ahead’s expansion with Go Cornwall securing Cornwall Council’s complete tender package in 2020 before First Kernow’s double blow of also losing lucrative college contracts not only in Bodmin (to Stagecoach) but in Truro (to Go Cornwall).
+Then of course there’s the more recent story of Go-Ahead’s expansion with Go Cornwall securing Cornwall Council’s complete tender package in 2020 before First Kernow’s double blow of also losing lucrative college contracts in Truro (to Go Cornwall).

 A new policy of central control for all First Bus’s marketing function together with removing commercial decision making by locally based managers, which until then had seen innovative expansion of the commercial network including significant developments in open-top services and eye catching branding and liveries, simply served to hasten the end.